DarrenAtherton49/UpNext/Backlog.md

 - Add ability to follow a person as well as a tv show and movie so you can go through and watch someone's filmography.
 - Advanced search/filters.
 E.g. by genre (using Discover API)
 - Add pagination to all calls
-- Pre-load and cache the data needed for discover and search to work instantly (where would be make the api call?)
+- Pre-load and cache the data needed for discover and search to work instantly (use WorkManager to periodically fetch data and also fetch it on first app run)
 - [Setting] Update the grid/list pages to show an icon to show which content you have already watched without clicking into the detail screen
 - Implement the list toggle mode xml layout
 - Cut down all data models I don't use to decrease memory footprint